cgilly2fast/Bitcoin-Trading-Bot/README.md

 # Bitcoin Trading Bot
-Code not set up for use but for showcase.
-The actual trading logic removed and the files are organized by phase of project.
+Code not set up for use, but for showcase.
+The actual trading logic is removed and the files are organized by phase of project.